Hippispley History, Family Crest & Coats of Arms

 Early History of the Hippispley family

-Another 115 words (8 lines of text) are included under the topic Early Hippispley History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hippispley research.
+Another 58 words (4 lines of text) covering the years 1748, 1748 and 1825 are included under the topic Early Hippispley History in all our PDF Extended History products and printed products wherever possible.

 Hippispley Spelling Variations